cloudmesh-community/sp20-516-246/chapter/ai-overview-rkf.md

 from Datamation, AI in the Cloud Boosts Cloud Performance, <https://www.datamation.com/cloud-computing/ai-in-the-cloud-boosts-cloud-performance.html>

-But while enterprises might be enthusiastic about the potential of AI, they also recognize that successful deployment of the technology poses significant challenges.
-In that same survey, 91 percent of respondents anticipated barriers to AI adoption.
+While enterprises are enthusiastic about the potential of AI, they also recognize that successful deployment of the technology poses significant challenges.
+In a recent survey, 91 percent of respondents anticipated barriers to AI adoption.
 More specifically, 40 percent didn't believe they had the right infrastructure to support AI.

  Utilizing cloud AI services offers a number of benefits: